Srinivaskoruprolu007/OOPs-Ultimate-Guide/NOTES.md

 ---

-## 5. Abstraction (Coming Soon)
+## 5. Abstraction

+### What is Abstraction?

-- **Abstraction** is the concept of hiding complex implementation details and showing only the necessary functionality to the user.
+Abstraction hides the implementation details of a system and shows only the necessary functionality to the user.
+It provides a way to interact with objects without knowing their internal workings.

+### Key Concepts:

+1. **Abstract Classes**:

+   - Defined using the `ABC` module (`from abc import ABC`).
+   - Cannot be instantiated directly.
+   - Used to define common interfaces for derived classes.
+2. **Abstract Methods**:

+   - Declared using the `@abstractmethod` decorator.
+   - Must be implemented in all concrete subclasses.
+3. **Concrete Classes**:

+   - Derived classes that implement all the abstract methods of an abstract class.

+### Example Explanation:

+In the provided example:

+- The `Vehicle` class is abstract and defines the structure for vehicles.
+- Both `Car` and `Motorcycle` implement the methods `start_engine()` and `stop_engine()` differently, while adhering to the interface defined by `Vehicle`.

+### Why Use Abstraction?

+- **Reusability**: Abstract classes define reusable interfaces for related objects.
-- We’ll explore abstract classes and methods.
+- **Maintainability**: Changes in abstract classes propagate to derived classes, ensuring consistency.
+- **Encapsulation**: It complements encapsulation by exposing only the relevant details to the user.

 ---